 Acceleration tests are generally performed on products made for the aerospace industry, such as the exterior and interior pieces of airplanes.
 To past the test, a product must remain operable under peak loads.

-At NTS, acceleration tests are performed on G-tables and in centrifuges ranging from 1ft (0.3m) to 62 ft (16m) in diameter and weight capacities from a few grams to 7,000 lb (3,175kg).
+At Element U.S. Space & Defense, acceleration tests are performed on G-tables and in centrifuges ranging from 1ft (0.3m) to 62 ft (16m) in diameter and weight capacities from a few grams to 7,000 lbs (3,175kg).
 In order to control and power each instrument during the test, electrical slip rings are used.
 If the test device is pneumatic or hydraulic, swivels are used to provide the necessary compressed air or water during the test.
 Swivels allow for high degrees of flexibility during the testing stage.

 Overall, acceleration testing is employed with several methods, including centrifuge, cycling, multi-axis, thrust application and payload analysis, the last of which specifically applies to satellites and space probes.
 MIL-STD-202 is the industry standard for testing electrical components for durability in light of acceleration.